specklesystems/speckle-docs/viewer/filtering-example.md

 - *Color* objects based on properties

 All functions provided by the `FilteringExtension` take object ids as a means to select objects for filtering.
-Like any other extension you need to add it at intialisation time
+Like any other extension you need to add it at initialisation time
 ```ts
 const filteringExtension = viewer.createExtension(FilteringExtension)
 ```